 Onsite flu vaccinations – WA

 Work Health Professionals provide onsite flu vaccinations around Perth.
-We are a Perth based vaccination team who visit workplaces located between Mandurah and Yanchep.
+We are a Perth based vaccination team who visit workplaces in metro Perth and regional WA.

 When should you get vaccinated this year given Covid-19?

 The flu vaccine is the most important measure you can take to prevent influenza and its complications, especially now with Covid-19 concerns.

 They are 2 very different viruses but they have similar symptoms; there is currently no vaccine for Covid-19.
 You want to avoid having a flu at the same time as potentially having Covid-19 — the two infections could cause the body to become overwhelmed.

 “Receiving a vaccination from April provides optimal protection from influenza ahead of the peak period of influenza circulation, which typically occurs from June to September in most parts of Australia.”Department of Health, Australia